-Even in retirement, housing costs will likely continue to be one of your biggest expenses.
-If you’re nearing the big day and looking for ways to help lower your housing costs and possibly boost your retirement income, consider downsizing your home.
-Here are four reasons why a smaller home could mean more money in retirement.
+Even in retirement, housing costs can continue to be one of your biggest expenses.
+If you’re nearing the big day, own your home, and are looking for ways to help lower your costs or boost your retirement nest egg, consider downsizing.
+Here are four reasons why moving could be a good choice for your retirement.

 Lower monthly payments